gleber/dotfiles/README.md

 * [ ] xscreensaver or something similar (with Meta+; as binding to lock)
 * [ ] switch to xmonad
+* [ ] use nix config file instead of running nix-env -i on each binary
 * [x] set up .ssh/authorized_keys